zeropoolnetwork/docs/docs/new-docs/01-background.md

 ## Merkle Tree

 Merkle tree is a mechanism for cryptographically commiting to some values.
-It allows efficiently revealing part of the commited values, recalculating the commitment when the values change.
+It allows efficiently revealing part of the commited values, and recalculating the commitment when the values change.

 Leaves in a Merkle tree contain hashes of the commited values $v_0$ …